Frances "Fanny" Palmer: Early career

-By the year 1841, the Palmers operated a lithography business together with Frances as the artist and Edmund as the printer.
+By 1841, the Palmers operated a lithography business together with Frances as the artist and Edmund as the printer.
 The first notice of their work appeared in the Leicester Journal on May 13, 1842.
 As an artist-printer team, the Palmers began a series of topographical prints under the title of Sketches of Leicestershire.
 These prints were very well received and often advertised in the Leicester Journal and the Leicester Chronicle amongst enthusiastic reviews.

 Despite the high praise, the Palmers' business was unable to support them.
 Sometime between June, 1843, and January, 1844, the Palmers and Frances' siblings, Robert and Maria, decided to leave England to emigrate to New York in the United States.
 By moving to a new country, Frances and her family hoped to effect a change in their financial circumstances and to find a better outlet for their artistic talents.

 Then living in Brooklyn, Palmer taught singing, painting, drawing and wax flower making and worked as a governess and chaperone.
 Also, she and her husband set themselves up in a printing business again.
 The couple sought work where they could find it, sometimes creating work for other publishers or making advertisements for businesses and reproducing architectural drawings.
 Palmer made prints of flowers and sheet music covers in addition to her own work.
 At this time, like other lithographers, Palmer took advantage of the news-hungry public and created several lithographs depicting imagined scenes of the Mexican War, proving she was capable of a wide variety of work.

 When the Palmers were once again unable to secure enough work for themselves, their business failed for a second time.
 Nathaniel Currier then took over their stock and, recognizing Palmer's talents, hired her to work for his firm.